Louis Renner

-Louis Lawrence Renner, S.J., (April 25, 1926 – March 24, 2015) was an American Jesuit priest, historian, writer and academic.
+Louis Lawrence Renner, S.J., (25 April 1926 – 24 March 2015) was an American Jesuit priest, historian, writer and academic.
 Renner, a professor of German who founded the Latin language program at the University of Alaska Fairbanks, specialized in the history of the Roman Catholic Church in Alaska.
 He authored several volumes and books on Alaska's Catholic history, including the extensive "Alaskana Catholica," which was published in 2005.

 Biography

 Early life and education

 Renner was born on April 25, 1926, in Bismarck, North Dakota.
 Although called "Louis", he was baptized "Aloysius", a Latin form of that name.
 He was raised on a family homestead located between Fallon and Flasher, North Dakota, just outside Bismarck.
 He was the second eldest of the family's seven children.
 His parents, John J. Renner and Rose Gustin, were the descendants of German and Russian emigrants to the United States.
 The family spoke German at home, so Renner did not learn English until he entered elementary school when he was seven-years old.
 Since there were no Catholic schools in Flasher, North Dakota, Renner and his siblings enrolled at a boarding school in Fallon, North Dakota, run by the Benedictine Sisters.

 The family moved from North Dakota to Tacoma, Washington, in 1937 during the Great Depression.
 His father, who disliked farming, welcomed the chance to sell the family's farm, which had been hit hard by droughts.
 He graduated from Bellarmine Preparatory School in Tacoma in 1944.
-He joined the Society of Jesus, commonly called the Jesuits, in March, 1944, shortly before his 18th birthday, and entered the Jesuit Novitiate in Sheridan, Oregon after high school.
+He joined the Society of Jesus, commonly called the Jesuits, in March 1944, shortly before his 18th birthday, and entered the Jesuit Novitiate in Sheridan, Oregon after high school.

 Renner received a master's degree in philosophy from Gonzaga University in 1951.
 He also completed both a licentiate degree and a master of sacred theology degree from Santa Clara University in California by 1958.
 He also studied in France, Italy and Germany as part of his training to become a Jesuit.
 For example, Renner completed an intensive, six-week French language course of study at the Sorbonne in Paris as preparation for his final year of Jesuit training in Paray-le-Monial, France.

-Renner enrolled in an intensive German language course at the University of Vienna in August, 1961.
-He graduated magna cum laude from the University of Munich with a doctorate of philosophy in 1965.
+Renner enrolled in an intensive German language course at the University of Vienna in August 1961.
+He graduated magna cum laude from LMU Munich with a doctorate of philosophy in 1965.